Slashing

 Protocol designers balance competing concerns:

 Validator Centralization vs. Decentralization: Slashing that heavily penalizes inactivity and mistakes centralizes toward large professional operators.
-More forgiving slashing enables broader participation but weakens network.
+More forgiving slashing enables broader participation but weakens the network.

 Different chains make different tradeoffs reflecting their priorities.